xascendent/AIE5_Midterm/README.md

 Homework location:
 https://www.notion.so/Session-11-Midterm-189cd547af3d800d8407f74826756268#189cd547af3d81c2b2fbc0573761ab21

+ What specific therapeutic activities and exercises have been shown to be most effective in resolving symptoms and treating chronic tennis elbow for adults between the ages of 30-50 years old according to peer reviewed journal articles published in the last 5 years?

+break out like this:
+Research indicates several therapeutic activities and exercises effective for treating chronic tennis elbow (lateral epicondylitis) in adults aged 30-50.
+Here are the most commonly supported interventions based on evidence from peer-reviewed studies published in the last five years:

+1. **Eccentric Exercises**: Eccentric strengthening exercises targeting the wrist extensors have been shown to effectively reduce pain and improve function.

+2. **Isometric Exercises**: Isometric exercises can help build strength in the forearm muscles without increasing pain, making them suitable for acute phases of recovery.

+3. **Stretching**: Gentle stretching of the wrist extensors improves flexibility and alleviates tension, contributing to pain relief.

+4. **Manual Therapy**: Soft tissue mobilization and joint mobilization techniques may enhance outcomes, especially when combined with exercise.

+5. **Ultrasound Therapy**: While research on therapeutic ultrasound shows mixed results, some studies support its use alongside exercise therapy for symptom relief.

+6. **Taping and Bracing**: Kinesiology tape or forearm braces can provide support, reducing strain during activities and allowing for better engagement in therapeutic exercises.

+7. **Functional Activities**: Gradual return to specific functional tasks, customized to the individual's daily activities, can improve physical readiness and psychological well-being.

+Combining these interventions in a comprehensive treatment plan, tailored to the individual's specific condition and needs, is crucial for effective management of chronic tennis elbow.
+Always consider consulting the latest literature or a healthcare professional for updated strategies.

 powershell commands:
 - create a git repo in github have the creator add the python git ignore file
 - uv init src_midterm